AdityaKumar-01/MS-Teams-clone/README.md

  <br>
  <h3><a href="https://www.twilio.com/">Twilio</a></h3>
  <p> Twilio is a very superb tool for communication.
 It has various feature like bulk message sender, audio and video call and many more.
 I used its video calling API
  which is a wrapper around <strong>WebRTC</strong>.
-It provide you support at both frontend and backend to lisrtend various activity like people joining and leaving call, their tracks like audio and video and many more.
+It provide you support at both frontend and backend to listend various activity like people joining and leaving call, their tracks like audio and video and many more.
 It gives you a JWT token which is used for sessions to add people in a video conference. </p>